arc-Smith/Chess-Game-HVH/README.md

 - Indicates wins and draws

 ## Honors Project
 This chess game is an honors project developed under the supervision of Professor Miriam Briskman for honors credit.
-It demonstrates Python programming and game engineering principles applied through independent research.
+It showcases Python programming and software engineering fundamentals applied in an independent project.
 Developed and maintained by Ahmai Chaney-Smith (https://github.com/arc-/Smith).